funilrys/PyFunceble/docs/code/exceptions.rst

-Dispatcher
+Exceptions
 ==========

 Problematic
 -----------

-How can we dispatch the different CLI commands.
+How can we provide our very own exceptions ?

 Documentation
 -------------

-.. automodule:: PyFunceble.dispatcher
+.. automodule:: PyFunceble.exceptions
    :members:
    :private-members: